Sequoiadendron giganteum: Australia

 The Ballarat Botanical Gardens contain a significant collection, many of them about 150 years old.
 Jubilee Park and the Hepburn Mineral Springs Reserve in Daylesford, Cook Park in Orange, New South Wales and Carisbrook's Deep Creek park in Victoria both have specimens.
 Jamieson Township in the Victorian high country has two specimens which were planted in the early 1860s.

 In Tasmania, specimens can be seen in private and public gardens, as sequoias were popular in the mid-Victorian era.
 The Westbury Village Green has specimens with more in Deloraine.
 The Tasmanian Arboretum contains both Sequoiadendron giganteum and Sequoia sempervirens specimens.

+St David's Park in Hobart, Tasmania, has two Sequoiadendron giganteum planted in 1937 to commemorate the coronation of King George VI and Queen Elizabeth.
+In December 2025, the City of Hobart reported that one tree was showing significant signs of distress and was being monitored by arborists; both trees are listed by the National Trust as being of state significance.

 The Pialligo Redwood Forest consists of 3,000 surviving redwood specimens, of 122,000 planted, 500 meters east of the Canberra Airport.
 The forest was laid out by the city's designer Walter Burley Griffin, though the city's arborist, Thomas Charles Weston, advised against it.
 The National Arboretum Canberra began a grove of Sequoiadendron giganteum in 2008.
 They also grow in the abandoned arboretum at Mount Banda Banda in New South Wales.